tatumio/wordpress-plugin/plugins/tatum/wordpress.org/README.wporg.txt

 1. Download and install the [Woocommerce plugin](https://wordpress.org/plugins/woocommerce/) if you haven’t already.
 2. Click “Get your Tatum API key.”
-3. Login to the Tatum dashboard and purchase a paid plan.
+3. Login to the [Tatum dashboard](https://dashboard.tatum.io/) and purchase a paid plan.
+The Tatum is an external service which provides access for the blockchain infrastructure.
 4. When you have completed your purchase, you will be directed back to the Tatum dashboard.
 Next to your newly created API key, click “Show” and copy your API key.
 5. Now, back in the NFT Maker dashboard, paste your API key in the field labeled “Paste your API key below.”
 6. Okay, you’re all ready to mint NFT tokens!
 In the overview, you can see info about your API key.